Yes, You Are Creative

 - Seeing is the most important photographic tool, the rest have supporting roles including the camera

-- You photograph with your mind, your camera is a recording device.
+- We photograph with our minds, our camera is a recording device.
 My singing will not get better if I use a better recording device; yet we expect our photography to get better with new cameras, software, filters, … Silly?

 - Your tools will help make your vision a reality